15 Gyrokinetics

 These equations remove the irrelevant space-time scales and become nonlinear 5D equations instead 6D.

-12.5 Applications
+15.5 Applications

 Gyrokinetics has emerged as the standard approach to plasma turbulence.
+It unveils several new understandings:

 Some issues under investigation where gyrokinetics may shed light on: